activecell/activecell.com/support/historical/revenue-product.md

+---
+layout: support
+title: "Historical product revenue"
+---

-Activecell makes it easy to look at historical revenue by product.
+Activecell makes it easy to look at historical product revenue.
 We provide 5 different perspectives so that it is easy to visualize your data however you find most useful.

 ## What's a "product?"